cepharum/txf/README.md

 HTML web pages using integrated template engine.
 This includes description of forms including support for preventing XSRF attacks.

-By using rewriting URLs of all scripts are pretty-printed and suitable for implementing REST-ful APIs on your own.
+Due to rewriting all requests URLs are always pretty-printed and suitable for implementing REST-ful APIs on your own.
 Creating links to current or any other script of application is supported without knowing the actual context.
 On linking to current script embedding of current input parameters is optionally managed